paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Secretary means the Secretary of the Army, see section 1002 of Pub.
 L. 114–322, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).

-<a id="section-2327a"></a>
+<a id="section-2326j"></a>
-## § 2327a.
+## § 2326j.
 Beneficial use of dredged material; dredged material management plans
 **(a) National policy on the beneficial use of dredged material**

-(1) **In general** — It is the policy of the United States for the Corps of Engineers to maximize the beneficial use, in an environmentally acceptable manner, of suitable dredged material obtained from the construction or operation and maintenance of water resources development projects.
+(1) **In general**

+  (A) *Policy* — It is the policy of the United States for the Corps of Engineers to maximize the beneficial use, in an environmentally acceptable manner, of suitable dredged material obtained from the construction or operation and maintenance of water resources development projects.

+  (B) *National goal* — To the greatest extent practicable, the Secretary shall ensure that not less than 70 percent by volume (as measured in cubic yards) of suitable dredged material obtained from the construction or operation and maintenance of water resources development projects is used beneficially.

 (2) **Placement of dredged materials**